 - An accident does not have to occur to warrant a careless driving charge.
 Even if you perform an action on the road that shows carelessness or unsafe driving practices, you can still get a ticket.

-- A careless driving charge doesn’t mean that the driver was driving dangerously or acting in a criminal manner.
+- A careless driving charge isn’t the same as stunt driving or other criminal offences.

 - The careless driving charge will stay on your driving record for about three years.